eol-uchile/portal-eol/README.md

 ### `docker-compose exec portal-eol bash`
 ### `npm run build`

-The build folder will be ready to be deployed
+The build folder will be ready to be deployed.